 If pressure is too high, it affects performance and safety.
 Should pressure be too low, appliances will not operate correctly.
-An authorized and competent technician with proper equipment should perform such tests and adjustments, as may be required.
+An authorized technician with proper equipment should perform such tests and adjustments, as may be required.

-Your propane regulators are used on Classic and Escape products. is the standard two stage regulator.
+Your propane regulator that is used on Classic and Escape products is the standard two stage regulator.
 This standard regulator is used on smaller coaches.